Professional Liability Insurance

 Additionally, if you decide to apply for certain professional licenses, many states will require that you hold professional liability insurance before you can submit your application.

-Having a certificate of insurance makes it easier to establish trust in your business, as you can then show licensing boards, clients, and others that if you make a mistake in your professional work, you’re able to pay for any negative outcomes.
+Having a certificate of insurance makes it easier to establish trust in your business.
+As a policyholder, you can then show licensing boards, clients, and others that if you make a mistake in your professional work, you’re able to pay for any negative outcomes.

 How does professional liability insurance work?